OXID-eSales/vat-tbe-services-documentation/configuration.rst

 Make sure that the store location is configured correctly.

-.. todo: #HR/#SB: The following is not true: no or wrong country identifier has no effect; what is the expected behavior?
+.. todo: #tb:: add as of V.3
     |background|
     The system checks if a customer is from the same country where the store is located.
     If this is the case, the VAT rate defined as default for the store will be used to calculate the value of goods.
     If you enter an invalid country code, the store behaves as if no country is entered.
     Items representing telecommunication, radio, television and electronically provided services will not be marked as such.
     No related messages will be displayed.

 |procedure|

-.. todo: Verify :guilabel:`Shop location` field,

 1. Choose :menuselection:`Extensions --> Modules`.
 #.
-Choose the :guilabel:`eVAT` module and choose the :guilabel:`Settings` tab.
+Choose the :guilabel:`OXID eShop eVAT` module and choose the :guilabel:`Settings` tab.
 #.
-In the :guilabel:`Shop location` field, enter the country code for the store location in ISO2 format (in our example :code:`de` for Germany: :ref:`oxdakb04`, item 3).
+In the :guilabel:`Place of Business` field, enter the country code for the store location in ISO2 format (in our example :code:`de` for Germany: :ref:`oxdakb04`, item 3).

 Configuring PDF Invoice
 -----------------------